momojes/macadorablenixos/README.md

 Partially, this machine is intended to feel like a purpose-built, UNIX-style, writingstation while harnessing the power of NixOS to make configurations stable, reproducible, and pleasant to use.
+I am ultimately interested in having the machine melt away so that I can focus on my tasks, all the while being a pleasant machine to work with.